Choose the Right Travel Set-Up (By Size & Style)

 - Secure the restraint, then close the boot and check the latch.

 A non-slip mat helps, and loose items should come out or be strapped down.
+If you travel often, a protective layer such as a dog car seat cover can also make post-walk clean-ups quicker.

 Comfort and safety checks before you drive off